stallman-j/LaTekonomer/README.md

 ## Getting Started

-This repository is linked with an Overleaf Project, so there are a few ways you might want to use it on your own machine.
-I'll go over the steps for each of these.
+This repository is linked with an Overleaf Project, so there are many ways you might want to use it on your own machine.
+I'll go over the steps for each of the below, each of which comes its pros and cons.

 1. Copying the <a href="https://www.overleaf.com/read/mpdhvnnjzsxq#7e6598">LaTekonomer Overleaf Template</a>
    - Do this if the following seem to apply to you:
-      * You've never used LaTex before (but want to learn) and have not used GitHub before (and don't feel a need to learn just yet) or the word "GitHub" means little to you and LaTex already seems a little intimidating.
+      * You've never used LaTex before (but want to learn) and have not used GitHub before (and don't feel a need to learn just yet).
       * You use Overleaf but don't keep a local LaTex installation on your computer.
-      * Installing LaTex locally can be a pain.
+    - Installing LaTex locally can be a pain.
 If you're not sure which to do, try the Overleaf route first.
+You can always install LaTex locally later.
+    - Once you have an Overleaf project, you can also sync it online with GitHub.
+You can also start with Overleaf and do this later.
+This is what I recommend if you're new to GitHub but you want a soft introduction to using it.
 2. Forking the Git Repository
    - <a href = "https://docs.github.com/en/get-started/start-your-journey/downloading-files-from-github" > Forking </a> means that you copy this LaTekonomer Github repository to your own Github repository with a (hopefully) different name, which you then take as the foundation for your own project.
    - Do this if you: